 - White garments look best when you have a tan or have dark skin.
 If you are pale skinned try a spray tan for an instant fix.

 Also, women with Cool,Muted skins tend to best in a color than they do in white.
 White tends to be too plain on them – see first model below.

-- Team white in summer with light, bright or skin toned shoes and in the cooler months team with black or tan.
+- Team whites in summer with light, bright or skin toned shoes and in the cooler months team with black or tan.

-Long gone is the rule of not wearing white in winter.
+Long gone is the rule of not wearing whites in winter.
 When teamed with, monochromatic highlights, neutral colors and cozy accessories such as fur and boots white quickly becomes a winter highlight.